kevinschaich/mintable/README.md

 **Do I have to use Plaid?**

 Nope.
-You can [import transactions from a bank CSV statement](./docs/README.md#manually--on-your-local-machine--via-csv-bank-statements).
+You can [import transactions from a CSV bank statement](./docs/README.md#manually--on-your-local-machine--via-csv-bank-statements) exclusively on your local machine.
 We also have [templates](./docs/templates) to get you started.

-**Do I have to use Google Sheets/Plaid?**
+**Do I have to use Google Sheets?**

 Nope.
-You can export your transactions to a CSV file (TODO).
+You can [export your account balances & transactions to a CSV file](./docs/README.md#on-your-local-machine--via-csv-files) exclusively on your local machine.

 **Do I have to manually run this every time I want new transactions in my spreadsheet?**